Checking the True Picture for Arlo Technologies, Inc. (ARLO)

-On Friday, shares of Arlo Technologies, Inc. (NYSE:ARLO) marked $3.69 per share versus a previous $3.39 closing price.
-With having a 8.85% gain, an insight into the fundamental values of Arlo Technologies, Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
-ARLO showed a fall of -12.35% within its YTD performance, with highs and lows between $2.66 – $5.13 during the period of 52 weeks, compared to the simple moving average of -0.93% in the period of the last 200 days.
+On Friday, shares of Arlo Technologies, Inc. (NYSE:ARLO) marked $3.41 per share versus a previous $3.56 closing price.
+With having a -4.21% loss, an insight into the fundamental values of Arlo Technologies, Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
+ARLO showed a fall of -19.00% within its YTD performance, with highs and lows between $2.66 – $5.13 during the period of 52 weeks, compared to the simple moving average of -8.24% in the period of the last 200 days.

 Deutsche Bank equity researchers changed the status of Arlo Technologies, Inc. (NYSE: ARLO) shares to a “Buy” rating in the report published on November 12th, 2019.
 Other analysts, including Deutsche Bank, also published their reports on ARLO shares.
 Deutsche Bank repeated the rating from the previous report, marking ARLO under “Buy” rating, in the report published on November 12th, 2019.
 Additionally, ARLO shares got another “Underperform” rating from BofA/Merrill, setting a target price of $3.50 on the company’s shares, according to the report published in August 7th, 2019.
 On February 7th, 2019, Imperial Capital Reiterated an Outperform rating and increased its price target from $29 to $7.50.
 On the other hand, BofA/Merrill Downgrade the “Underperform” rating for ARLO shares, as published in the report on February 6th, 2019.
 Imperial Capital seems to be going bullish on the price of ARLO shares, based on the price prediction for ARLO, indicating that the shares will jump from $39 to $29, giving the shares “Outperform” rating based on their report from January 4th, 2019.
 Another “Buy” rating came from Guggenheim, providing a prediction for $29 price target according to the report published in August 30th, 2018.